The Hague Convention: “Brazilian Style”

 By: Timothy Weinstein

-Note: When I reviewed the article 3 years after I had first written it, I chose to leave much of the original text “as-is” and append it with updates.
+Note: When I reviewed the article over 4 years after I had first written it, I chose to leave much of the original text “as-is” and append it with updates.
 Although the status of the individual cases referenced have changed, I believe that the original story still reflects the truth that most left-behind parents face today.

 Contracting States [countries] shall take all appropriate measures to secure within their territories the implementation of the objects of the Convention.
 For this purpose they shall use the most expeditious procedures available.